Coding best practices: Commenting

 The "description of the module" should be as brief as possible but without sacrificing clarity and comprehensiveness.

 However, the last two items have largely been obsoleted by the advent of revision control systems.
 Modifications and their authorship can be reliably tracked by using such tools rather than by using comments.

 Also, if complicated logic is being used, it is a good practice to leave a comment "block" near that part so that another programmer can understand what exactly is happening.

 Unit testing can be another way to show how code is intended to be used.

 Naming conventions

 Use of proper naming conventions is considered good practice.
 Sometimes programmers tend to use X1, Y1, etc. as variables and forget to replace them with meaningful ones, causing confusion.

 It is usually considered good practice to use descriptive names.

-Example: A variable for taking in weight as a parameter for a truck can be named TrkWeight or TruckWeightKilograms, with TruckWeightKilograms being the preferable one since it is instantly recognisable.
-See CamelCase naming of variables.
+Example: A variable for taking in weight as a parameter for a truck can be named TrkWeight, TruckWeightKilograms or Truck_Weight_Kilograms, with TruckWeightKilograms (See Pascal case naming of variables) often being the preferable one since it is instantly recognizable, but naming convention is not always consistent between projects and/or companies.

 Keep the code simple

 The code that a programmer writes should be simple.
 Complicated logic for achieving a simple thing should be kept to a minimum since the code might be modified by another programmer in the future.
 The logic one programmer implemented may not make perfect sense to another.
 So, always keep the code as simple as possible.

-For example, consider these equivalent lines of C code: